Monthly Household Spending Indicator

 Key statistics

-• Household spending increased 3.6% through the year on a current price, calendar adjusted basis.
+• Household spending rose 0.4% month-on-month on a current price, seasonally adjusted basis.

-media statement on Thursday 23 November 2023 announced that the ABS would be enhancing the Monthly Household Spending Indicator in 2024, and ceasing the publication of Retail Trade, Australia after the June 2025 reference period.
-For more information, please see Future development below or visit the Future cessation of the Retail Business Survey and Retail Trade Publication webpage.
+media statement on Thursday 23 November 2023 announced that the ABS would be enhancing the Monthly Household Spending Indicator (MHSI), and ceasing the Retail Trade publication after the June 2025 reference period.
+For more information, please see MHSI enhancements below or visit the Future cessation of the Retail Business Survey and Retail Trade Publication webpage.

-Through the year household spending increased for six spending categories.
+In seasonally adjusted, current price terms household spending increased for five of the nine spending categories.
 The largest increases were in:

 Goods and services spending